Welcome to Reception

 • Reading books and records need to be in school everyday so that children can read with a member of staff.

-• Reading books are changed twice a week and your child will bring home a book banded reading book and a shared book.
+• Reading books are changed each week and your child will bring home a book banded reading book.

 • Please look after books and return them to school after use.

-• Please can you name all of your child's belongings and help them to practise recognising them at home.
+• Please can you name all of your child's belongings and help them to practise putting them on.

 What are we learning at the moment?